gtod/postgres-json/doc/user-guide.md

    :where (:= (:jsonb-array-length (j-> "friends")) 1))
 ```

-we need the values of the JSON object key `"friends"` to actually be an
+we need the values of the JSON object property `"friends"` to actually be an
-array, rather than `null` when the person happens to be friendless.
+array, rather than `null`, when the person happens to be friendless.
 So instead we ask yason to do

 ```